chris-rands/emojify/README.md

 **Description**

-Obfuscate your python script by converting an input script to an output script that functions the same (hopefully) but encodes the code as emoji icons.
+Obfuscate your python script by converting an input script to an output script that functions the same (hopefully) but encodes the code as emoji icons, currently emoticons.

 **Usage**